 Neurodiversity is just a new way of saying

 “From each, according to their ability.
 To each, according to their needs”.
-(Louis Brun, 19th century French socialist)
+(Louis Blanc, 19th century French socialist)

 But how to know what people’s needs and abilities are?